-The essence of microservices architecture lies in its autonomy – service autonomy, engineer’s autonomy over services, and high availability for consumers.
+The essence of microservices architecture principle lie in its autonomy – service autonomy, engineer’s autonomy over services, and high availability for consumers.
 It dictates the parameters for scalability and enhances reliability for an extended period of time, even after services or business capabilities change.

 For example, every service acts on the incoming data and responds back by producing its own data without being dictated by other services.
 While API gateways call for additional services during a function, the service in question must always be autonomous and independent from other tasks.

 Most importantly, autonomy determines the behavior of the services and gives a precise prediction over its functions.
 Tight coupling often leads to less autonomy, eventually making it less predictable about its availability, consistency, and speed.
 To ensure that the services are autonomous, loose coupling and decentralized databases are the best implementation strategies to make your way ahead.